-The college Police Stations on each campus are designated to receive found items.
-Contact the VCCCD Police Department should you lose an item on one of the campuses.
+The college Police Stations at each campus is designated to receive lost or found items.
+Contact the VCCCD Police Department, should you lose an item at one of the campuses.
 An officer or cadet will take your information and if the item is recovered, you will be contacted.
-All unclaimed items are kept for ninety (90) days and then purged in compliance with applicable law.
+All unclaimed items are kept for 90 days and then donated to local charities or destroyed.
 Please be prepared to present a government-issued photo identification to claim your property.